dot-layer/accounting/README.md

 ### In the directory:

 1. Add all relevant receipts / check images
-2. Create a file named `description.txt`
+2. Create a file named `description.json`

 ### In the description (JSON) file :
 1. Write your name